 Some of it can just be slow, and especially with sales outreach, you’re often at the whim of your clients.

 It’s a weakness of mine, but (I think) also a gift?
 Because being impatient tends to spark action, so I’ve learned to turn that impatience into added motivation and action.

-Anyway, if you’re considering going out on your own or adding a new service offering to your current solopreneur business, I wanted to cover when would be the right time to do so.
+Anyway, if you’re considering how to start a business or adding a new service offering to your current solopreneur small business, I wanted to cover when would be the right time to do so.